theironcook/Backbone.ModelBinder/README.md

 ````

 In the ex. above the view is registering for when the address changes and will update the view appropriately.
-In some smaller apps registering for model changes probably isn't necessary but for larger apps where the model can change from other views it's very necessary.
+In some smaller apps registering for model changes might not always be necessary.

 <br>
-In most apps the handlers aren't so fine grained - typically if any model attribute changes the whole view is re-rendered as shown below.
+In most apps the event handlers aren't so fine grained - typically if any model attribute changes the whole view is re-rendered as shown below.
 This could be wasteful for some situations...

 ````
 TypicalView = Backbone.View.extend({